 - baking powder

 They only have a little sugar, not enough to make them a dessert on their own as they rely more on their toppings to determine how sweet they are.
+These, as traditional scones should be, are eggless scones.
+While egg can both add richness but also a lighter texture, traditional scones should be eggless.
+It’s great actually since less ingredients mean easier to make.

 How to make perfect scones